 Conclusions

 Initial conclusions regarding the Operational Energy effort are that current efforts are insufficient to meet the needs of the Army.
-The United States possesses a military that requires capabilities provided by the integration of many systems, across many functional areas, and yet develop those systems in a stovepipe.
-Therefore, it is critical to begin assessing, developing, integrating and governing these capabilities from a system of systems perspective to enable the evaluation of an operational capability as opposed to a single system.
+The United States possesses a military that requires capabilities provided by the integration of many systems across many functional areas, and yet develop those systems in a stovepipe.
+Therefore, it is critical to begin assessing, developing, integrating, and governing these capabilities from a system of systems perspective to enable the evaluation of an operational capability as opposed to a single system.

-Operational Energy is a much larger scoped issue that what has been analyzed and discussed in this analysis.
+Operational Energy is a much larger issue that what has been analyzed and discussed in this analysis.
 However, many of the lessons learned and the evaluation of the SoS characteristics can be applied to the other major elements of the OE effort.
-Therefore, focusing on the distribution system and it’s interfaces into Contingency Basing and major combat operations, it was determined that this virtual system needs to have a governance and SE structure put in place to begin moving it into more of a collaborative or acknowledge SoS.
+Therefore, focusing on the distribution system and its interfaces into Contingency Basing and major combat operations, it was determined that this virtual system needs to have a governance and systems engineering structure put in place to begin moving it into more of a collaborative or acknowledge SoS.

-Some of the major concerns with not evaluating this as a SoS and continuing to allow the operations of the logistical systems in the current way include increased cost, increased consumption of resources, lower operational readiness and higher causality levels.
+Some of the major concerns with not evaluating this as a SoS and continuing to allow the operations of the logistical systems in the current way include increased cost, increased consumption of resources, lower operational readiness, and higher causality levels.
 By utilizing the tools available, emerging initiatives and a new governance structure to drive the development and integration of systems from the top down with the operational capability as the end goal, as opposed to the single system, the Army can begin to identify and rectify issues up front and early.
-In addition, they can influence future technology development, inform decisions regarding budgets and out year funding for individual programs and PMs and provide insight into the necessary provisions for the logistic community to provide better support to the front lines while minimizing cost and the impact to the mission.
+In addition, they can influence future technology development, inform decisions regarding budgets and out year funding for individual programs and PMs, and provide insight into the necessary provisions for the logistic community to provide better support to the front lines while minimizing cost and the impact to the mission.

 Specifically for OE, it was determined that there are current efforts that are chartered to evaluate the impacts of technology implementations on the overall energy concerns of the AOR.
 This will provide insights into secondary impacts caused by unforeseen issues due to interdependencies amongst systems.
 Additionally, it will provide data to identify what the support requirements, and life cycle requirements of a single change would be and thus could support the implementation of an Operational Energy KPP.
 Many times the performance and cost of a system are the main focuses of the development of that system, which is understandable.
-However, many times those assessments are incapable of extending beyond the current time frame and don’t take into consideration impacts on elements outside of the scope of the systems direct design impacts such as SWaP.
+However, many times those assessments are incapable of extending beyond the current time frame and don’t take into consideration impacts on elements outside of the scope of the systems direct design impacts such as size, weight, and power (SWaP).

 Works Cited